Taylwilks/mini-esp32-devkit-v1-rc-car/README.md

 .11: fit the motor wheels on the motor rod x2 and the non motor wheels in the empty wheel sockets (the non motor wheels will need 1 screw each

-.12 conect the esp32 to you computer and using arduino idle flash the provided firmware to the esp32
+.12: conect the esp32 to you computer and using arduino idle flash the provided firmware to the esp32

-.13 now get your duleshock 4 controler and hold down the share and PS button until the light flashes then waight for it to connect to the esp32
+.13: now get your duleshock 4 controler and hold down the share and PS button until the light flashes then waight for it to connect to the esp32

+.14: now we can test, when you press X the car should move forward, triangle backwards, and the left and right arrows will move left and right respectivlty
+        (if the motors move the wrong way you will need to swap the motor wires around.

+.15: cause mayhem with your new rc esp32 car

 💡 Tips and Future Updates
 -